 Posted by Willy Franzen on November 17, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Do you know what baseball managers and presidents have in common?
 People think that they have way more control over what happens than they actually do.
 It’s easy to give someone all of the blame or credit, but it’s almost never that simple.
 If you’d like to learn more about just how important the President (either the office or any one of the individuals who has held the office) is, you’ll want to read up on the research put out by the Center for the Study of the Presidency and Congress.
 They’re a Washington, DC based nonpartisan non-profit “organization that systematically examines past successes and failures of the Presidency and relates its findings to present challenges and opportunities.”
 They organization started in 1965 as the Library of the Presidential Papers, and took on its current name in 1969.